- Published on

 Root Flag

-- Tester then copoied over the exploit in form of ZIP file to target host using the SCP utility from SSH toolkit.
+- I then copied over the exploit in form of ZIP file to target host using the SCP utility from SSH toolkit.

 ┌──(kali@kali)-[~/Desktop/htb/twomillion]